 The thing is… Even if you’re not feeling the whole burrito bowl thing, you at least need to make these buffalo chicken tenders.
 They are so crazy good, I want to make them every day and eat them forever.
 They’re baked, breaded with panko, and easy to make.
 And obviously dunked in delicious Frank’s Red Hot.
 How can you go wrong?
 This was honestly the best boneless buffalo chicken I’ve had.
 And it wasn’t even fried!

 Also, blue cheese dressing is a must.
 You can, of course, buy it; but it’s also super easy to make.
 If you don’t like blue cheese, you can certainly use ranch or another dressing of your choice.

-Basically, I put the buffalo chicken tenders in a bowl with a lettuce and spinach mixture; carrots and celery (because you can’t have buffalo chicken without them); avocado, tomatoes, brown rice, and shredded cheddar cheese (because you can’t burritos without them); crushed tortilla chips (because duh); and then I drizzled it all with homemade blue cheese dressing
+Basically, I put the buffalo chicken tenders in a bowl with a lettuce and spinach mixture; carrots and celery (because you can’t have buffalo chicken without them); avocado, tomatoes, brown rice, and shredded cheddar cheese (because you can’t have burritos without them); crushed tortilla chips (because duh); and then I drizzled it all with homemade blue cheese dressing.

 Anyone who thinks “salads” are boring has never had a burrito bowl.
 And anyone who thinks burrito bowls are a strange concept has never had a buffalo chicken burrito bowl.
 And really, you need to change that ASAP.
 With so many delicious components, you know putting them all together is going to be good.